 Vocational Rehabilitation - Students who have physical disabilities may be eligible for assistance through the Vocational Rehabilitation Service.
 Alabama residents needing more information may contact the agency at 2127 East South Boulevard, Montgomery, AL 36199.

-Alabama State Nursing Scholarships - Five, $600 scholarships are awarded to students enrolled in the University's Lurleen B. Wallace College of Nursing.
+Alabama State Nursing Scholarships - Five, $600 scholarships are awarded to students enrolled in the University's School of Health Professions and Wellness.
 Recipients must be Alabama residents of at least junior standing.
 Certain requirements must be met or the scholarship must be repaid.
-Selection is made by the College of Nursing.
-Contact the College of Nursing for further information at (256) 782-5425.
+Selection is made by the School of Health Professions and Wellness.
+Contact the School of Health Professions and Wellness for further information at (256) 782-5425.

 Additional Information - Detailed information on federal student financial aid programs is available from the U.S. Department of Education at and in the JSU Office of Student Financial Services.

 Also, try these routes for locating scholarship and grant programs: